+CARIS/SEI Conference 2007

+"What have we learned from European Economic Integration?"

 The EU in its development over the last 50 years from customs union to common market and now including monetary union has been a natural experiment in economic integration.
 This has had important implications for the development of social science theory and analysis as well as for the understanding of practical policy making.